pcarbo/cfw/README.md

 phenotype of interest that is explained by variance candidate binary covariates (e.g., testing apparatus).

++ examine.bmd.R: A small script to compare the distribution of bone-mineral density (BMD) against BMD data from other studies.

 + examine.covariates.R: A script to show scatterplots of phenotype versus covariate, and calculate the proportion of variance in a phenotype interest that is explained by various candidate covariates